coveo/ui-kit/packages/coveo.analytics/README.md

 [![Coverage Status](https://coveralls.io/repos/github/coveo/coveo.analytics.js/badge.svg?branch=master)](https://coveralls.io/github/coveo/coveo.analytics.js?branch=master)
 [![TypeScript](https://badges.frapsoft.com/typescript/code/typescript.png?v=100)](https://github.com/ellerbrock/typescript-badges/)

-## Coveo usage analytic JavaScript client
+## Coveo Usage Analytic JavaScript client

-This project provides 3 ways to interact with the the Coveo usage analytics service.
+This project provides 3 ways to interact with the the Coveo Usage Analytics service.

 - A JavaScript Node.js client
 - A JavaScript browser client
-- A snippet for web administrators to add in websites pages.
+- A code snippet to add in websites pages

 ## Usage (Web analytics)

-This JavaScript client project provides a code snippet that a website administrator can easily add to website pages to track `pageview` events.
-The Coveo code snippet is similar to the Google analytics one (analytics.js).
+This JavaScript client project provides a code snippet that website administrators can easily add to website pages to track `pageview` events.
+The `pageview` events are stored in a Coveo Usage Analytics table which content currently cannot be viewed in Usage Analytics reports and the visit browser to prevent performance degradation.

-The pushed `pageview` events are stored in a Coveo usage analytics table which content currently cannot be viewed in usage analytics reports and the visit browser to prevent performance degradation.
-But they are used by services such as the Coveo content recommendation system.
+Initially, the `pageview` events data will be used exclusively by the Coveo Reveal Recommendations feature (see [Recommendations Feature](https://onlinehelp.coveo.com/en/cloud/coveo_reveal_features.htm#Recommendations)).
+It is recommended that you start pushing `pageview` events to the Coveo Usage Analytics service as soon as possible so that you get relevant items recommended.

-Initially, the `pageview` events data will be used exclusively from Coveo Reveal, a machine learning service (see [Coveo Reveal](http://www.coveo.com/go?dest=cloudhelp&lcid=9&context=177)), by an upcoming feature that will recommend relevant items based on user behavior.
-It is recommended that you start pushing your events as soon as possible so that you will have data to use when the new feature becomes available.
+**Note: This Coveo code snippet is similar to the Google analytics one (analytics.js).**

-### Pushing Coveo Analytics Pageview Events
+### Pushing Coveo Analytics Pageview Events for Recommendations

-1. Get your API key
+1. Get an API key.

-  You need a Coveo Cloud API key that has the permission to write to the usage analytics sevice.
+  You need a Coveo Cloud API key that has the permission to write to the Usage Analytics service.

-  - On [Coveo Cloud V1](https://cloud.coveo.com/), contact [Coveo Support](https://coveocommunity.force.com/) and ask to create an API key with a **Write UA** scope.
+  - For Coveo Cloud V1](https://cloud.coveo.com/), contact [Coveo Support](https://coveocommunity.force.com/) and ask to create an API key with the *Write UA** scope.

-  - On [Coveo Cloud V2](https://platform.cloud.coveo.com/), create an API key from the [administration console] (https://platform.cloud.coveo.com/admin/#/organization/api-access/) selecting the **Edit** check box for the **Analytics data** privilege (see [API Access - Page](http://www.coveo.com/go?dest=ccv2ac&context=27)).
+  - For Coveo Cloud V2](https://platform.cloud.coveo.com/), create an API key from the [administration console] (https://platform.cloud.coveo.com/admin/#/organization/api-access/) selecting the **Edit** check box for the **Analytics data** privilege (see [API Access - Page](http://www.coveo.com/go?dest=ccv2ac&context=27)).

 2. Add the code snippet to all your website pages.

-  Ask an administrator to add the following code snippet in all pages of your website.
-Make sure you replace `YOUR_API_KEY` by the API key you got in the previous step.
+  Ask an administrator to add the following code snippet to all pages of your websites:

 ```html
 <script>